LukeAnglin/WebApp/categories/Happiness/The-Happiness-Advantage.md

 The sister of the author fell on all fours and broke her bones.
 Yet, *the author told her she was a unicorn* and her pain dissipated.
 What does this tell us?

+> Because our brain’s resources are limited, we are left with a choice: to use those finite resources to see only pain, negativity, stress, and uncertainty, or to use those resources to look at things through a lens of gratitude, hope, resilience, optimism, and meaning.

+## Archmides' Formula

+Consider a see saw.
+If one kid is heavier than another, he will be at the bottom.
+But, move the fulcrum, and everything can change.

+> Our potential is not fixed.
+The more we move our fulcrum (or mindset), the more our lever lengthens and so the more power we generate.
+Move the fulcrum so that all the advantage goes to a negative mindset, and we never rise off the ground.
+Move the fulcrum to a positive mindset, and the lever’s power is magnified—ready to move everything up.

+## Theory of Relativity

+Einstein's Theory of Relativity piggy backs off this - we can change everything if we *change our perspective*.

+## Time Travel

+A group of 75-year old men were instructed to live like they were 55.
+And what happened?

+> After the retreat, most of the men had improved in every category; they were significantly more flexible, had better posture, and even much-improved hand strength.
+Their average eyesight even improved by almost 10 percent, as did their performance on tests of memory.

+Excerpt From: Shawn Achor.
+“The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work.”
+Apple Books.

+## Placebo

+Placebos are about 60% as effective as regular pain medications, can grow fake hair, and be just as effective as knee surgery!